 - Untrainted/distracted lifeguards:A lifeguard who is not properly trained or is distracted (texting, etc.) can cause injuries to swimmers.

-For a free legal consultation with a swimming pool injury lawyer serving Nationwide, call (725) 900-9000
+For a free legal consultation with a pool drowning lawyer serving Nationwide, call (725) 900-9000

 Injuries in Swimming Pool Accidents

 There are more injuries that can arise from swimming pool accidents than just drownings or near-drownings.
 Other injuries can include:

 - Swimming Pool Slide Injuries

 - Slips and Falls

 - Pool Toy Entrapment